2023 Hearts and Minds Lab

 Marlee Salisbury

-Marlee is currently at PhD student in Clinical Psychology at York University, who continues to collaborate on research in the Hearts & Minds Lab.
 Her primary research interest is in understanding how early life stress affects social-emotional development and attachment, particularly in children who are at risk for intergenerational trauma and mental illness.
 The long-term goal of Marlee’s research is to inform clinical practice and interventions for managing the psychological impact of chronic stress in early life.
 Aside from her clinical research, Marlee is a self-professed cat lady and professional thrifter!

-Undergraduate Students
+Undergraduate Honours Students & Award Recipients

 Madeline Belows (Undergraduate Research Award recipient)